brentp/combined-pvalues/examples/fake/README.md

-Here we show a fake dataset that would have no DMRs using a traditional approach.
+Here we show a dataset with some regions of low p-values for which a traditional approach would find no p-values.
 For example, after Benjamini-Hochberg, there are no regions with a q-value less that 0.05: